-The study estimated the cost of producing green tea leaves for smallholder tea producers in the Rungwe district of Mbeya, Tanzania, as well as the revenue generated.
+This study estimated the cost of producing green tea leaves for smallholder tea producers in the Rungwe district of Mbeya, Tanzania, as well as the revenue generated.
 In the study area, Pesticides, herbicides, and farm labor both family and hired labor are among the inputs used by smallholder tea farmers.
-On the other hand, Chemical fertilizers, such as NPK fertilizers, Glyphosate, UREA, and SA fertilizer, are also used.
-Additionally, other farm inputs include safety Goggles, Gloves, Gum Boots, Raincoat, Mouth Mask, Shears, and Spray Pump are often used by smallholders in the study area.
-This section analyzed the production costs and profitability of smallholder farmers participating in Contract Farming in greater detail.
+On the other hand, Chemical fertilizers, such as NPK fertilizers, Glyphosate, Urea, and SA fertilizer, are also used.
+Additionally, other farm inputs include safety Goggles, Gloves, Gum Boots, Raincoat, Mouth Mask, Shears, and Spray Pump are often used by smallholder farmers participating in Contract Farming in greater detail.
 Most of these inputs are provided on credit to smallholder tea farmers in the study area by their contracting estates.
 The inputs are distributed according to a well-established process that is overseen by smallholder association leaders and extension officers.
 The loaned inputs are paid for by deducting from the overall earnings that smallholder farmers are expected to gain without any interest.